 General Fund.
-There were no significant differences between original and final budgeted amounts.
+The original budget was based on a conservative estimate of revenues.
+The final budget reflects increased revenues and expenditures from increased enrollment.
 There were no differences between the final budget and actual amounts.

 CAPITAL ASSETS AND DEBT ADMINISTRATION